-Absolutely!
-Students with ID and many others are eager to learn and they often select classes that contribute to career or personal interests.
+The benefits are many for students with intellectual disability, and of course many of them are the same exact benefits that other students gain.
+Students with intellectual disabilities are eager to learn and they often select classes that align with career or personal interests.
+Students are excited to have the opportunity to further explore those interests in a college setting.
 You might, however, observe that the student’s overall learning styles and processes do not exactly match their peers.
 College courses and life experiences with their peers play a pivotal role in students being motivated to live and work as independently as possible.
 As the course instructor, it can be very rewarding having a small influence in the student’s success and providing a supportive living and learning environment for all students to achieve the most they can for their future.

-Are college faculty obligated to provide modifications for students with intellectual disability in their courses beyond receiving eligible accommodations through Disability Services?
+Are college faculty obligated to provide modifications for students with intellectual disability in their courses that go beyond reasonable accommodations through Disability Services?

-No. Requesting modifications (or alternate assignments rather than accommodations) is not required under Section 504 of the Rehabilitation Act or the Americans with Disabilities Act (ADA), which outline the civil rights protections for students with disabilities in college.
+No. Modifications to course curriculum or assignments are not required under Section 504 of the Rehabilitation Act or the Americans with Disabilities Act (ADA), which outline the civil rights protections for students with disabilities in college.
 Colleges and faculty members are not required or mandated to modify coursework or assignments.
 Faculty may however voluntarily offer to make curricular changes to their course materials or assessments if they would like to do so.
-To learn more visit: https://thinkcollege.net/think-college-learn/families/families-college-d...
+If students are auditing the course, there may be additional supports provided or adjustments to course assignments that are coordinated by program staff and faculty may be involved in that process if they wish.
+The bottom line is that students with intellectual disability want to attend college classes to learn as much as they can, and will be able to get support outside of the class to help them.
+As a faculty member, you will teach the class as you always have.
+Faculty members who have had students with intellectual disability in their classes do report that when they make adjustments to assist that student grasp the material and fully participate, it benefits everyone in the class.

 The ability to audit a course may depend on space availability and approval of the instructor and their academic dean or supervisor.
 Instructors usually have to approve or sign forms for students to audit courses.
 While audit fees can vary, there is a cost to auditing courses at most colleges.